Bethany Fund Priority Areas Bethany Fund Communities Bethany Fund Home

 This mission will be carried out by nonprofit organizations that share the Bethany Fund's core values of dignity, community investment, family and spirituality, and demonstrate a commitment to utilizing community assets to promote positive community development.

-As part of Advocate Bethany Hospital's transition to a specialty hospital, now serving patients with extended acute care needs throughout Chicagoland, the Bethany Fund Board will grant $1 million per year through 2020 to local programs that seek to address the mission of the Bethany Fund in the five targeted West Side communities served by Advocate Bethany Hospital.
-These five targeted communities or Bethany Fund Communities are: Austin, Humboldt Park, East and West Garfield Park and North Lawndale.
+As part of Advocate Bethany Hospital's transition to a specialty hospital, now serving patients with extended acute care needs throughout Chicagoland, the Bethany Fund Board will grant $1 million per year through 2020 to local programs that seek to address the mission of the Bethany Fund in the four targeted West Side communities served by Advocate Bethany Hospital.
+These four targeted communities or Bethany Fund Communities are: Austin, Humboldt Park, Garfield Park and North Lawndale.

 Leadership & Values